VVX7/GUTTR/README.md

-# Guttr
+# GUTTR

-A Gettr client library written in Python.
+A GETTR client library written in Python.

 I rushed to get this out so it's a bit janky.
 Open an issue if something is broken or missing.